By SUZANNE DOWNING

 Of the four top candidates, three have named running mates: Bernadette Wilson chose Mike Shower, Dave Bronson chose Josh Church, and Click Bishop chose Greta Schuerch.
 Tom Begich is set to announce his lieutenant governor candidate on May 28 at an event in Anchorage.

-One thought on “Democrat Tom Begich leads in latest Alaska Survey Research poll, but Bernadette Wilson gaining on him”
+30 thoughts on “Democrat Tom Begich leads in latest Alaska Survey Research poll, but Bernadette Wilson gaining on him”

 The only reason Tom has any standing in this race is because of our beloved nephew, Nicholas.
 He carries the water for the Begich name.
 If Nicholas publicly denounces Tom, Tom is finished.
 Or, if Nicholas gives public support to someone like Dave Bronson, Tom might as well spare himself embarrassment and return home and watch the races in his recliner.